On the Complexity of Approximating Multimarginal Optimal Transport: Multimarginal Sinkhorn Algorithm

-Combining the bounds~\eqref{inequality-sinkhorn-objgap-fourth} and~\eqref{inequality-sinkhorn-objgap-fifth} implies the desired result. \end{proof} The second lemma gives a descent inequality for the iterates generated by Algorithm~\ref{Algorithm:Sinkhorn} with a lower bound on the progress at each iteration. \begin{lemma} Let $\{\beta^t\}_{t \geq 0}$ be the iterates generated by Algorithm~\ref{Algorithm:Sinkhorn}.
+As a consequence, we obtain the conclusion of the lemma. \end{proof} The second lemma gives a descent inequality for the iterates generated by Algorithm~\ref{Algorithm:Sinkhorn} with a lower bound on the progress at each iteration. \begin{lemma} Let $\{\beta^t\}_{t \geq 0}$ be the iterates generated by Algorithm~\ref{Algorithm:Sinkhorn}.
 Then, the following inequality holds true:

 \end{lemma} \begin{proof} We first show that

 By the definition of $\varphi$, we have

 From the update formula for $\beta^{t+1}$, it is clear that $\|B(\beta^t)\|_1=\|B(\beta^{t+1})\|_1=1$ for all $t \geq 1$.
 Therefore, we have